-In February 2015, the Company received notice that it had been awarded a grant by the Cancer Prevention Research Institute of Texas ("CPRIT") whereby the Company is eligible to receive up to US\$14.1 million on eligible expenditures over a three-year period related to the development of the Company's phase 2b clinical program for MDNA55.
-In October 2017, the Company was granted a one-year extension to the grant allowing expenses to be claimed over a four-year period ending February 28, 2019.
-On February 4, 2019, the Company was approved for a further six-month extension ending August 31, 2019; on July 25, 2019, an additional six-month extension was granted to February 28, 2020 and on January 6, 2020, an additional six-month extension was granted to August 28, 2020 and as of March 31, 2021 the grant with CPRIT is substantially complete.
+In February 2015, the Company received notice that it had been awarded a grant by the Cancer Prevention Research Institute of Texas ("CPRIT") whereby the Company was eligible to receive up to US\$14.1 million on eligible expenditures over a three-year period related to the development of the Company's phase 2b clinical program for MDNA55.
+As of March 31, 2022, the grant with CPRIT is complete.

-Of the US\$14.1 million grant approved by CPRIT, Medicenna has received US\$12.7 million from CPRIT as at March 31, 2021.
-The Company is eligible to receive the remaining US\$1.4 million upon the achievement of certain criteria as determined by CPRIT, from time to time.
-There can be no assurances that the balance of such grants will be received from CPRIT.
+Of the US\$14.1 million grant approved by CPRIT, Medicenna received US\$14.1 million from CPRIT as at March 31, 2022.
+Amounts received (US\$1.4 million) were recorded as a reduction in research and development expenses in the year ended March 31, 2022.